 La Placita has the well-deserved reputation for being a prime party destination in Puerto Rico for both tourists and locals.
 Its central location in Santurce, San Juan makes it easily accessible from nearby towns, and a quick 15-minute drive from San Juan airport.

 After visiting La Placita, I found that much of the information online gives the impression that it is a hip and trendy place like the meatpacking district in NYC or South Beach in Miami.
 Although it has its appeals, La Placita is nothing like them.

-So, I’m going to give you 7 essential tips about La Placita in Puerto Rico and its nightlife that tourism sites won’t tell you, along with some of my original pictures and videos of the local neighborhood and festivities from my trip there.
+So, I’m going to give you 7 essential tips about La Placita in Puerto Rico and its nightlife that tourism sites won’t tell you.
+As well as some of my original pictures and videos of the local neighborhood and its festivities from my trip there.
 No filters.